parthacharyaaaaa/Seneca/README.md

   app.run(port=2000)
 #Port can, of course, be changed.
 ```
-6) Configuration:
+6) Additional Configuration:
-The relevan configurations for the Flask app have been written within the app factory itself.
-It is important to set the configurations under the config section in the ```__init__.py``` file before attempting to run the application
+The relevant configurations for the Flask app have been written within the app factory itself.
+It is important to set the configurations under the config section in the ```__init__.py``` file before attempting to run the application.
+Make sure to edit the env_path variable used to load the env file, and adjust/remove the string slicing part.

 8) Run the application:
 ```sh